We do not keep regular office hours. The best way to contact us is to:

 - If you prefer to pay by cash or check, it must be received by the first class of the session.

-- After the second week of the session, any tuition balance remaining is considered past due.
+After the second week of the session, any tuition balance remaining is considered past due and may incur a Late Fee.

 Adult Class Tuition

-- Adult classes are charged on a "drop-in" basis – students are only charged for classes attended.
+Adult classes are charged on a "drop-in" basis – students are only charged for classes attended.
+Please see the Adult Class Tuition chart to see the drop-in class rates.

 - Payment: